 F1 Goldendoodles typically shed about 5 to 10% of what a Golden Retriever sheds but each puppy is an individual and we obviously can't guarantee this.

-For an excellent example of what our F1 coats look like have a look at Piper & Kona at 8 and again in their adult coat.
+For an excellent example of what our F1 coats look like have a look at Piper & Kona at 8 weeks of age (left) and again in their adult coat (right).
 We are very well known for our outstanding looking dogs with expectational coat types.

-f1b's are for those families that have allergy concerns and want to ensure their family doesn't have any reaction, still want the Golden Retriever personality but without any shedding and like an open to tighter curl.
-Most everyone with allergy concerns can handle living with an fib.
+F1B's are for those families that have allergy concerns and want to ensure their family doesn't have any reaction, still want the Golden Retriever personality but without any shedding and like an open to tighter curl.
+Most everyone with allergy concerns can handle living with an F1B.

 F1 Goldendoodles shed about 5 to 10% of what a Golden Retriever sheds but each puppy is an individual and we obviously can't guarantee this.

-Here is an excellent example of Arrow who is one of our curly f1b puppies at a young age (left) and as an adult (right):
+Here is an excellent example of Arrow who is one of our curly F1B puppies at 10 weeks of age (left) and as an adult (right):

 No matter what coat type you have, your Goldendoodle can look significantly different depending on how they are groomed!
 My best suggestion is to do a Google search, find all the photos you like, print them off and leave them with your groomer - don't just show them but leave them a copy!
 I often have people saying they want a Goldendoodle that looks just like one of our Doodles and mostly, it comes down to grooming and length of coat.
 If you keep them groomed short they will look curlier but if you grow their coat out they will look wavy.
 You have to ensure you are brushing at least a few times a week if you want it to be longer!!
 They mat and it's very painful, so please ensure you are doing a good job with your brushing.